 the reviewer’s personal or business Web site.

-or other media she works for.
-A note sent to a reviewer
+journal or other media she works for.
+A note sent

-on the reviewer’s name using Google, Bing search,
+you find searching on the reviewer’s name using

 Tips and Tidbits

 Carolyn lists a Tidbit that will help authors

 write or promote better.
 She will also include